 Think of email marketing as a small step above text messaging a prospect, and your email response will drastically improve.

-Second, is for tracking purposes.
-To accurately track your click rates across emails, you need only to have one clickable link in the email.
+The second reason for only including one link per email is for tracking purposes.
+To accurately track your click-through rates across emails, you need to have only one clickable link in the email.
 Otherwise, your data will be skewed by leads that click a different link than your desired call-to-action.

 4. Value is Key